-6. As part of the traffic monitoring requirements specified in Condition C.1, besides tracking the overall DRI traffic impact, Tthe owner of the Sports Complex was required to submit an annual monitoring report to specifically identify the traffic generated by the Sports Complex during the p.m. peak hour (defined as from 5:00 p.m. to 6:00 p.m.).
+6. The owner of the Sports Complex was required to submit an annual monitoring report to specifically identify the traffic generated by the Sports Complex during the p.m. peak hour (defined as from 5:00 p.m. to 6:00 p.m.).
 Counts with turning movements were to be performed annually at the Complex's north and south intersections with the loop road off of Ben Hill Griffin Parkway, on nights when minor league hockey games or special events were scheduled.
 These counts were to be conducted for five years after the opening of the Sports Complex.
 Should the traffic generated by the Complex exceed 145 p.m. peak hour trips, the Timberland and Tiburon Sports Complex's impact fees and contribution to the CRSA construction special assessment were to be reevaluated and any additional contribution attributable to the Sports Complex specified.
 If additional mitigation is required due to the impacts of the Sports Complex, the owner of the Sports Complex will be responsible for mitigating the impacts.
 As property within the Timberland and Tiburon DRI was sold, buyers were to be made aware of the obligations of the overall DRI and the potential for adjustments in the mitigation contributions.